Nikinayzer/zxcvbn-czech-enchanted/README.md

 * Our goal is not to exceed 900 KB the size of the library.
 So we include next modification to build_frequency_lists.py :
   * Skip words with one or two characters.
 Brutal has better score in most cases.
 The performance of the library has also improved (see below).
   * Skip words with high rank if one character shorter word + brutal has better score.
 Example: 'republic' has rank 688, 'republica' has rank 32852.
 Composition 'republic' + 'a' (brutal) estimate 21814 guesses, so we skip word 'republica'.
-* feedback localization
+* Feedback localization
-  * support for custom feedback (inspired by pull request #124 from dropbox/zxcvbn - https://github.com/dropbox/zxcvbn/pull/124)
+  * support for custom feedback (inspired by [pull request #124 from dropbox/zxcvbn] (https://github.com/dropbox/zxcvbn/pull/124))
   * support for czech and slovak feedback,

 ## Installation